 Steps on How to Take a Blood Pressure Manually

-1. Perform hand hygiene and gather supplies
+1. Perform hand hygiene and gather your supplies.

 - This is the most common site for checking the blood pressure and is a major artery in the upper arm that divides into the radial and ulnar artery.